Regardless of how old you are now, you’ll probably have a harder time pulling off a financially secure retirement than your parents did.

 A great many of us haven’t planned and saved well.
 Besides that, fundamental changes in American life make it harder for today’s generations to achieve a comfortable life after work.

-Here are eight reasons why the last decades of life are harder now — and eight things you can do to bolster your own retirement.
+Here are eight reasons why the last decades of life are harder now — and some things you can do to bolster your own retirement.

 1. We’re living longer

 TTStock / Shutterstock.com